Free: Healthy 5-Ingredient Meals EbookGet It Now

 How To Grill Eggplant

-This section shows how to cook eggplant on the grill, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to cook eggplant on the grill, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Preheat.
 Heat outdoor grill or grill pan to medium-high heat.
 For outdoor grills, at least 15 minutes of preheating time is optimal.